jaspan16/Cybersecurity-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Gateway machine (JumpBox Provisioner) can accept connections from the Internet.
+Only the JumpBox Provisioner can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 97.108.12.53

 Machines within the network can only be accessed by JumpBox Provisioner through TCP port 22 via SSH.